Canterbury Multi-Use Arena

 - 30,000 permanent seat arena (plus 5,000 temporary seats), with a solid roof and retractable pitch, estimated to be $584 million.

-The project will be funded through a cost-sharing agreement between the NZ Government and the Council, with the difference expected to be privately funded.
+The project will be funded through a cost-sharing agreement between the NZ Government and the Council, with possibility of private investor involvement in talks.
 The Council has committed up to NZ$253 million.
 In June 2018, Christchurch Council voted to bring forward its funding of NZ$253 million by two years from 2023 to 2021.

 The NZ Government reviewed the possibility of combining the Christchurch Multi-Use Arena with the Metro Sports Facility but decided against it.

 In February 2019 the project was renamed to Canterbury multi-use Arena.
-The Investment Case for the arena is expected to be developed and signed off by mid-2019, allowing procurement for a design team to begin.
-Pending this signoff, early construction is expected to start in 2021 and be completed in late 2023.
+In December 2019, Christchurch City Council approved the investment case for the 25,000-seat covered multi-use arena.
+Early construction is expected to start in 2021 and be completed in late 2023.